pantheon-systems/documentation/source/content/guides/mariadb-mysql/02-mysql-access.md

 anchorid: mysql-access
 ---

-This section provides information on how to access your MySQL database with Pantheon's direct connection tool, MariaDB.
+This section provides information on how to access your MariaDB or MySQL database through Pantheon.

 <Alert title="Note" type="info">